Resident Artist Program FAQ

 What is it like to live at Penland?

 Penland can be described as a campus, a village, and a community of artists that extends into the area surrounding the school.
 Our campus includes over 400 acres of woods, meadows, and exquisite views.
 Residents live on one end of this campus, a 5-minute walk from central campus, and most daily needs are walkable or bikeable on roads and trails—the dining hall, coffee house, supply store, gallery.
 The area surrounding the school is home to over 100 professional craft artists, many of whom are affiliated with Penland.
-The nearby towns of Spruce Pine, Baskerville, and Burnsville are a short drive away (10-20 minutes by car) and offer amenities one might expect from any small-town—grocery stores, gas stations, schools, a hospital, coffee shops, and a handful of restaurants.
+The nearby towns of Spruce Pine, Bakersville, and Burnsville are a short drive away (10-20 minutes by car) and offer amenities one might expect from any small town—grocery stores, gas stations, schools, a hospital, coffee shops, and a handful of restaurants.

 Each year approximately 1,400 people come to Penland for instruction and another 14,000 pass through as visitors.
 Penland has no standing faculty; its instructors come to Penland from all over the US and abroad.
 Students live at Penland only while taking one of our immersive workshops (1-8 weeks in length).
-Our staff of over 60 employees work at the school year-round and live in the surrounding community; resident artists and core fellows live on campus and work at the school year-round.
+Our staff of over 60 employees work at the school year round and live in the surrounding community; resident artists and core fellows live on campus and work at the school year round.

 What is the surrounding area like?

-Penland is located in Mitchell County, NC, which offers the expansive beauty of the Blue Ridge Mountains and the advantages and disadvantages of rural small-town living.
+Penland is located in Mitchell County, NC, which offers the expansive beauty of the Blue Ridge Mountains and the advantages and disadvantages of rural small town living.
 Mount Mitchell, Linville Falls, Spruce Pine, Bakersville, Burnsville, Marion, Morganton, Asheville, Boone, and Johnson City, TN, are within an hour’s drive.
 Charlotte is 120 miles to the southeast; Atlanta is 250 miles to the southwest.

 I have kids.
 What types of childcare and schools are available nearby?